HeshaS/TicTacToeGame/README.md

   –The game is won when a player holds three consecutive blocks, either horizontally, vertically or diagonally.

 # Tools and Technologies
-Eclipse IDE and Java as language
+Eclipse IDE and Java Language